 Our Collin County gender discrimination lawyer can help you earn fair treatment and compensation for opportunities you were wrongfully denied on the job because of your gender.
 Additionally, if you faced sexual harassment at work, then our sexual harassment attorney can file claims or provide you with legal advice.
 Every Texas employee deserves to work in a comfortable, harassment-free environment.

 The Civil Rights Act of 1964 protects employees from discrimination based on their race.
 Racial discrimination can span from the pre-employment process to on-the-job discrimination.
-Examples of racial discrimination in the workplace commonly includes the:
+Examples of racial discrimination in the workplace commonly include the:

 - Refusal to hire racially diverse employees